 - Willingness to relocate as required

 Our Engineering Maintenance Apprenticeship Scheme is a four-year programme which focuses on the skills required to maintain our power stations.
-This could be one of our coal, gas or nuclear plants situated around the UK.
 As well as the technical skills, we will also help you develop the attitudes and behaviours essential to the safe operation of our power stations.
-Upon completion, you’ll be awarded an Advanced Modern Apprenticeship Certificate in Engineering, and you’ll also have attained a BTEC and an NVQ Level 3, with the potential for further education.
+Upon completion, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate, you’ll also have attained a BTEC Level 3, with the potential for further education such as a HNC.

-The programme runs for four years, the first two of which are based at the Royal Naval base at HMS Sultan near Portsmouth, Hampshire.
+The programme runs for four years, the first two of which are based at the National College for Nuclear, delivered through Bridgwater and Taunton College, Somerset.
 During this time you’ll undergo training in academic and workshop environments to ensure you gain an excellent introduction to engineering and develop a strong skills foundation.
 Part of this programme also covers the development of life skills, like confidence and communication.

-“After my apprenticeship, there are many opportunities available for me there are many routes I can follow to develop my career, including the possibility of further education.”
+“After my apprenticeship, there were many opportunities available for me and many routes I could follow to develop my career, including the possibility of further education.”

 At the end of your apprenticeship the doors will open to the larger organisation.
 If you want to progress up the career ladder, you can take on people management responsibilities and develop into a maintenance team leader.
 Or you can choose the technical route and take your first steps towards becoming an engineer.
 And it doesn’t stop there.
 Both routes have masses of potential for you to branch out into different parts of the business.
 So you could become a manager at one of our Nuclear New Build sites, or one of the engineers helping to develop new technology.
 With hard work, there really are no limits to how far you can go – not just within EDF Energy, but within the worldwide EDF Group.

-Based at HMS Sultan and HMS Collingwood Royal Naval bases, you’ll have access to excellent training facilities as part of our academic and workshop training programme.
+Based at the National College for Nuclear Southern Hub, Somerset, you’ll have access to state-of-the-art nuclear training facilities including: a virtual reality environment; a reactor simulator; computer-equipped training rooms; recreation and collaboration spaces; sports facilities and student accommodation.
 It’s here that you’ll get your introduction to engineering and develop those key skills.
 Towards the end of Year 1 you will be streamed into a specific discipline - Mechanical, Electrical or Control and Instrumentation.

 You’ll return to your base location and join the Maintenance team at the power station you applied to around the UK.
 Here, you’ll work alongside and learn from fully qualified professionals, developing your knowledge and skills at the same time as completing your academic and vocational qualifications.
 You'll also have the support from a full time Station Apprentice Coordinator to offer guidance whilst you learn about working on a power station.

-Upon completion of your apprenticeship, you’ll be awarded an Advanced Modern Apprenticeship Certificate of Engineering.
-By this point, you’ll also have gained a BTEC Level 3 and an NVQ Level 3 as well as an excellent selection of practical skills.
-It’s everything you need to start your career and, if you excel, there may also be the option to progress onto further academic education.
+Upon completion of your apprenticeship, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate.
+By this point, you’ll also have gained a BTEC Level 3 as well as an excellent selection of practical skills.
+It’s everything you need to start your career and, if you excel, there may also be the option to progress onto further education such as a HNC.

-At the end of the four-year years, and as long as you fulfil all the requirements of the programme, we expect you to be appointed as a Maintenance Technician or any other suitable role which may exist at your power station.
+At the end of the four years, and as long as you fulfil all the requirements of the programme, we expect you to be appointed to a full time role within the organisation.

 As you learn and develop on the apprentice scheme, you’ll be taking home a salary which has the potential to grow as you gain more experience.
-Basic pay will range from approximately £10,000 in the first year and will increase each year up to approximately £20,000 by year four.
-In your first two years at HMS Sultan, we’ll also pay for your accommodation and meals, as well as a number of paid return journeys home.
+Basic pay will range from approximately £ 11,200 in the first year and will increase each year up to approximately £21,200 by year four.
+In your first two years, we’ll also pay for your accommodation and meals, as well as a number of paid return journeys home.

-You’ll receive plenty of holidays too – 23 days, plus bank holidays (these are fixed for the first 2 years).
-And you’ll enjoy an impressive range of company benefits, just like the rest of the team.
+You’ll receive a generous holiday allowance and enjoy an impressive range of company benefits, just like the rest of the team.